jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Yet, we still value the micro-management of the production line.

 In fact, to earn a better living today usually means to "move up" and get a higher position inside management.
 Thus, although they're sometimes gatekeepers, most of the "eight different bosses" are ordinary people looking to better feed their families.
-And it's not like they love working with their own bureaucracy anymore than people outside love dealing with them.
+And it's not like they love working with their own bureaucracy any more than people outside love dealing with them.

 Regardless, this is where antagonists come from.

-And since their skillset is to maneuvre and jostle for position in the heirarchy of a massive shoe company or a fridge company, their skills are not obviously transferable in the Internet Age.
+And since their skillset is to maneuver and jostle for position in the hierarchy of a large shoe company or a fridge company, their skills are not obviously transferable in the Internet Age.
 Thus, these people often try to keep the past alive as long as they can.

 Even if it drives our economy to shit, and makes our jobs suck.